simonmichael/hledger/hledger/hledger.m4.md

 ### Default year

 You can set a default year to be used for subsequent dates which don't specify a year.
-This is a line beginning with `Y` followed by the year.
+This is a line beginning with `Y` or `year` followed by the year.
 Eg:

 ```journal
 Y2009  ; set default year to 2009